Klortiz/cse15l-lab-reports/lab2-3.md

 ![image](https://user-images.githubusercontent.com/122419405/215297901-77a1832e-83a2-4020-bc57-2f441c9c97dd.png)

-The bug is located at the end of the while loop, that `n.next = new Node(value, null);` Because it will keep expanding the list, the loop will keep running true because it's programmed to keep looking for the end.
-But if you keep expanding the end as you go, you'll never reach it.
+The bug is located at the end of the while loop — meaning, at `n.next = new Node(value, null);` Because the while loop will keep expanding the list, the loop will keep running true.
+This while loop is programmed to keep looking for the end, and if you keep expanding the end as you go, you'll never reach it.
+It must stop.

-Solution: Moving it to the outside, so you can first find the end, and then expand the list (append) at that index (at `n.next`).
+Solution: Moving the loop's last statement to the outside, so you can first find the end and then expand the list (append) from that end (at `n.next`).

 ```
   while(n.next != null) {